Ashish-4-12/Things-to-do/README.md

 In this webpage, the localStorage is used to store the tasks, because whenever we reload the webpage then, already created tasks will not delete.
 React-js is used for frontend and CSS, Bootstrap is used for styling the webpage.

-Language Used : HTML, CSS, ReactJS, Bootstrap
+Language Used : HTML, CSS, ReactJS, Bootstrap.
-Software Used : VS Code
+Software Used : VS Code.

 Website-link : https://things-to-do-list.netlify.app/